ICI3D/DAIDD/schedule/shadow.md

 **_Special session_ (Africa) 15:00-16:30**

-- One-on-one mentoring sessions _with Bolton, Mwangi, Pearson, and Pulliam NOTE Schedule to be posted_{: .shadow}
+- One-on-one mentoring sessions _with Bolton, Mwangi, Cari, and Zinhle NOTE Schedule to be posted_{: .shadow}
     - {: .shadow} [Schedule]() NOTE update link!

 #### Interactive session 7a ((are))